-Have you started an online business but feel like it could be better?
+Have you started a business but feel like it could be better?

 Terry is the mastermind behind SOBCon Conferences now in its seventh year.
 The conferences give business leaders the opportunity to learn, develop skills, plan, and strategize with a small group.
 Each session includes time for attendees to apply the concepts and ideas to their own businesses with the help of other business leaders attending.

 Let’s see if we can capture some of Terry “Starbucker” St. Marie’s wisdom and energy, in asking him about his life, his leadership, and his business.

 1. Hi Terry, Can you tell us a bit about yourself?
 How did you become an entrepreneur?
 How difficult was the transition from a corporate job to pursuing your personal business interests?
 What ultimately led you to make a lifestyle change?

 I started my career as a CPA back in 1982, and then a twist of fate put me into the cable TV industry, and executive management, in 1987.
 I served in several executive capacities in cable for the better part of the next 23 years.
 My bosses were long-time entrepreneurs that I grew to admire, because of their guile, acumen, and fearlessness.
 When my last cable gig ended (successfully) in 2010 I decided to make the jump to entrepreneur myself, and I’ve not looked back.
 It was time.

 2. In the corporate world, one’s identity is often defined by one’s title and job description.
 Did that change when you started your own company?
 In your mind how is your identity evolving?
 How does that impact what and how you do things?